 Bryan T. Karazsia

-Dean for Curriculum and Academic Engagement; Associate Professor of Psychology
+Dean for Curriculum & Academic Engagement - Academic Affairs; Associate Professor - Psychology

 - B.S., Denison University (Psychology)